renatogcruz/Data-science-for-architecture/ifc_analysis/IFC_analysis_with_IfcOpenShell/03_Basics_with_ifcopenshell_notebook/README.md

 - The is_a() function in ifcopenshell
 - The "." operator function in python and ifcopenshell
 - Combining by_type, is_a and the "." operator to extract property set information
-- After this you could try walking through the 02_analyze and 01_visualize notebooks.

 **Download the files above and do it yourself.**

 Reference by BIMFag